How to grow tuberous Drosera

 That are tubers of Drosera gigantea in the white sand-peat mixture.
 Because of the colour you can recognize them more or less well.

-Drosera gigantea tubers in a mixture of peat and black sand
+Drosera gigantea tubers in a mixture of peat and white sand

 Here is a picture of tubers of Drosera planchonii tubers which I grow from seeds this season.
 After three quarters of a year 16 cute, white tiny tubers developed, all about 0.04 to 0.1’’ (1 to 2 mm).